7aib/zaman-tires/README.md

-# Zaman Tyres Trader - Modern Tire Shop Website
+# Zaman tyre Trader - Modern Tire Shop Website

-A modern, responsive, and SEO-optimized website for Zaman Tyres Trader, a tire shop in Wah Cantt, Pakistan.
+A modern, responsive, and SEO-optimized website for Zaman tyre Trader, a tire shop in Wah Cantt, Pakistan.
 Built with Next.js 14, TypeScript, and Tailwind CSS.

 ## 🚀 Features